martyanov/seaweedfs/README.md

 * [Benchmark](#Benchmark)
 * [License](#license)

-## Quick Start for S3 API on Docker ##

-`docker run -p 8333:8333 chrislusf/seaweedfs server -s3`

-## Quick Start with Single Binary ##
+## Quick Start ##

-* Download the latest binary from https://github.com/martyanov/seaweedfs/releases and unzip a single binary file `weed` or `weed.exe`
+* Download the latest binary from https://github.com/martyanov/seaweedfs/releases and unzip a single binary file
-* Run `weed server -dir=/some/data/dir -s3` to start one master, one volume server, one filer, and one S3 gateway.
+* Run `weed server -dir=/some/data/dir -s3` to start one master, one volume server, one filer, and one S3 gateway

 Also, to increase capacity, just add more volume servers by running `weed volume -dir="/some/data/dir2" -mserver="<master_host>:9333" -port=8081` locally, or on a different machine, or on thousands of machines.
 That is it!